 What are spiritual goals?

 Spiritual goals are any goals related to your growing your faith and spiritual practices.
 They cover a wide range of habits and intentions and actions.

 How to set spiritual growth goals for 2023

 Once you have paused and assessed your why in setting spiritual goals there are a few other useful steps to knowing how to set faith goals.

-You can read more about my whole goal setting process here, but let’s go over a little bit of the how together here.
+You can read more about my whole goal-setting process here, but let’s go over a little bit of the big picture how to create goals for our spiritual lives for the upcoming year.

 1. Reflect on the past